durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the left navigation panel, select **Workbooks**.
 From the Workbooks page, select the **My workbooks** tab, which is above the search box.
 The workbook you saved earlier is listed and available for you to view and monitor your data.

     >**Note**: There isn't any real activity happening in the Azure subscription to reflect in the workbook and Azure lab subscriptions may experience greater than normal  delays in collecting data that can be visualized in the workbook.

     ![Picture 1](../Images/sc900-2.png)

 1. Close the window by selecting the **X** on the top-right corner of the window.

-1. From the top left corner of the window, just below the blue bar, select **Home** to return to the home page of the Azure portal.

-1. Close all the open browser tabs.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    - Hit the Validate button for the corresponding task.
+    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review
 In this lab, you have completed:
-- Create a Microsoft Sentinel instance
+- Creating a Microsoft Sentinel instance
 - Built-in Microsoft Sentinel roles
 - Data connector to your instance of Microsoft Sentinel
-- Explore on capabilities available in Sentinel
+- Explored on capabilities available in Sentinel

 ## You have successfully completed the lab